Claremorris railway station

 Claremorris railway station serves the town of Claremorris in County Mayo, Ireland, as well as being a railway junction for the surrounding region.
 It opened on 19 May 1862.

 The station is on the Dublin to Westport Line.
 Passengers to or from Galway will need to travel to Athlone and change trains.
 Passengers to or from Ballina and Foxford will need travel to Manulla Junction and change trains.

-Western Rail Corridor
+Proposals

-The station is planned to be a junction on the Western Rail Corridor if Phase Two (Athenry to Tuam) and Phase Three (Tuam to Claremorris) are completed.
-Both Sean Canney who in favour of it and Darragh O'Brien became Minster of Transport in 2025.
-Plans to reopen it onto Sligo in Phases Four or more too could done as its opened to Tuam.
+The station has been proposed as a junction on the Western Rail Corridor, in the event that Phase Two (Athenry to Tuam) and Phase Three (Tuam to Claremorris) are completed as planned.

 Services

 The summary of weekday services calling at this station are: